TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

 We saw that there is a weak connection between eigenvalues and (non-)invertibility:

-{prf:ref}`Prop:EigenValues:Singularity` states: a matrix is singular if and only if it has the eigenvalue $0$.
+{prf:ref}`Prop:EigenValues:SingularMatrix` states: a matrix is singular if and only if it has the eigenvalue $0$.

 The following exercise shows that there is no relation between diagonalizability and invertibility.